How HER ONE Fuels Thoughtful Growth With a Healthy Dose of Slack

 At a startup like HER ONE, a single day can feel like a week or a month at a larger company.
 With that kind of fast-paced environment, time and speed are crucial.
 Keeping this in mind, the tech-savvy, efficiency-focused teams have been exploring the potential of AI.
 They’re already using various AI tools that integrate with Slack, and they’re excited to build on this further as Slack continues to expand its AI capabilities.

-‘AI solutions that can take action, communicate with our warehouse, and send us updates would save a lot of time,’ said Küppers.
-‘It would streamline processes, improve forecasts, and optimise not just fulfilment and logistics, but procurement too.’
+“AI solutions that can take action, communicate with our warehouse, and send us updates would save a lot of time,” said Küppers.
+“It would streamline processes, improve forecasts, and optimize not just fulfillment and logistics, but procurement too.”